Telenav/cactus/README.md

     set of dependencies anyone getting it from Maven central will not be the same as what I think they are.

+#### Property Patterns Cactus Will Recognize

+Cactus will recognize properties with the suffixes `.version`, `.prev.version`, and `.previous.version` as being _version indicating properties_, and will update them appropriately if the portion of the property name preceding the prefix is the name of a project family _or the `artifactId` of a specific project_ underneath the submodule root it is building.

+In the case of an artifact id, the prefix may be the artifact id verbatim, or may substitute `.` characters for `-` characters and it will be identified and mapped to the referenced project.
+So, `cactus.version`, `cactus.maven.plugin.version`, `cactus-maven-plugin.version` would all be recognized and updated correctly if you were bumping the version of the Cactus family in a tree containing it.

+Versions that identify _previous_ versions of things are important for cases where some project is used as part of the build process _itself_, and the previous release must be used on some or all projects to avoid creating a circular dependency Maven would reject.
+In `telenav-build`, Cactus and Lexakai are both examples of this phenomenon - the cactus plugin cannot be used to generate metadata for itself while it is being compiled, but the previous release can be.

 #### Bumping a Version